shiofreecss/Gosei/README.md

 GoSei | AI-Kifu is an open-source web application dedicated to the Go community for reading, visualizing, and analyzing Go game records (kifu) in both SGF (Smart Game Format) and traditional Japanese kifu format.

-## Latest Updates (v1.0.1)
+## Latest Updates (v1.0.3)

-- Improved mobile experience with 5 games per page on smaller screens
-- Updated UI with consistent dark grey button styling
+- Added customizable board themes with realistic 3D stones and wood textures
+- Implemented 4 theme options: Default Board, Dark Wood 3D, Light Wood 3D, and Universe
+- Improved coordinate visibility by positioning them behind stones on all four sides of the board
+- Enhanced visual experience with realistic lighting and shadow effects for stones
 - See [VERSION.md](VERSION.md) for complete version history

 ## Live Demo